johnstantongeddes/ApTranscriptome/doc/ApTranscriptome_manuscript.md

 ![Probability density function of peak expression for all thermally-responsive in *ApNC* (blue) and *ApVT* (red) colonies](../results/PDF_expression_all.png)

 As the molecular pathways involved in thermal response to cold and hot temperatures may differ, we performed gene set enrichment analysis on each expression category separately.
-Out of a total of 2,859 GO terms scored, we found 8 enriched (*P* < 0.01) for *High* transcripts, 45 enriched for *Low* transcripts, 2 enriched for *Bimodal* transcripts and 9 enriched for *Intermediate* transcripts.
-The enriched GO terms for *High* included categories such as "gene expression", "tissue regeneration"

-*High* group
-These included a number of  (Table S1).

-, 26 at low temperatures, 52 at both high and low temperatures and 16 at intermediate temperatures.
-At high temperatures, the enriched GO terms included terms implicated in stress tolerance such as 'regulation of response to stimulus' and 'positive regulation of ubiqutination, while at low temperatures enriched GO terms included 'detection of stimulus' and 'dormancy response' (Table 1, Fig. 3).
-Terms enriched at both high and low temperatures included 'regulation of response to stimulus', 'positive regulation of protein ubiquitination', and 'negative regulation of programmed cell death'.
-At intermediate temperatures, enriched GO terms were primarily related to glycosylation and development (e.g. mitosis).
+Out of a total of 2,859 GO terms scored, we found 6 enriched (*P* < 0.01) for *High* transcripts, included categories implicated in stress response such as "gene expression" and "tissue regeneration" (Table S1).
+For *Low* genes, 60 GO terms were enriched including some implicated in stress response (e.g. detection of external stimulus; Table S1).
+For *Bimodal* genes, 11 GO terms were enriched including 10 "regulation" terms (e.g. regulation of primary metabolic process) indicating that these are general genes involved in activating responses to change (Table S1).
+Finally, for *Intermediate* genes 6 GO terms were enriched, all some type of metabolic or biosynthetic process (Table S1) consistent with the expectation that these are non-essential genes expressed in optimal conditions that are shut-down under thermal stress.

+In addition, we examined the reaction norms for genes that we *a priori* expected to have significant thermal responses.
+In particular, we looked at the expression patterns of heat shock proteins including ...

 ### Colony-level comparisons ###